-His research interests include robotics, virtual reality, sensing, planning algorithms, computational geometry, and control theory.
-He is mostly known for his introduction of the Rapidly exploring Random Tree (RRT) algorithm, which is widely used in robotics and other engineering fields.
-He was also an early founder and chief scientist of Oculus VR, acquired by Facebook in 2014, where he developed patented tracking technology for consumer virtual reality and led a team of perceptual psychologists to provide principled approaches to virtual reality system calibration, health and safety, and the design of comfortable user experiences.
-He also authored the books Planning Algorithms, Sensing and Filtering, and Virtual Reality.
+His Research interests are robotics, virtual reality, sensing, planning, and human-computer interaction.
+He is most known in robotics for his introduction of Rapidly exploring Random Trees (RRTs), one of the most widely use algorithms in the field.
+Regarding virtual reality, he was an early founder of Oculus VR and the chief scientist; there he developed patented tracking technology and led a team of perceptual psychologists to provide principled approaches to VR system calibration, health and safety, and the design of comfortable user experiences.
+He is also an active angel investor and adviser to startup companies and venture capitalists.

 More About Steven M. LaValle: http://msl.cs.uiuc.edu/~lavalle/